 Severe Tooth Extraction

-After having severe tooth extractions, all the dentists recommend you not to drink coffee.
+After having severe tooth extractions, all dentists recommend you not to drink coffee.
 Yes, you might be a coffee freak and you cannot deal with a day without it.
 But can you lead the day with severe tooth pain?
 No!
 And so, we do not recommend you having coffee if you are dealing with severe tooth pain.
 Here is a dentist that says the same thing.

 Especially, if you are fond of hot coffee, we will tell you not to go near hot coffee!
 When your coffee is hot, the caffeine reacts stronger than in other situations.
 On the other hand, if the coffee is hot, it can easily break the pre-formed clots and dissolve them!